Azure/TypeEdge/README.md

 **Congratulations!**

 You just created your first **TypeEdge** application.
-Continue reading bellow to learn how to deploy this application to an IoT Device, or take the time to understand [how it works](#how).
+Continue reading below to learn how to deploy this application to an IoT Device, or take the time to understand [how it works](#how).

 ## Device Deployment